 secedit /configure /cfg %windir%\inf\defltbase.inf /db defltbase.sdb /verbose

-After you run this, the standard user accounts may no longer appear on the logon screen when you re-start your computer or try to switch users.
+After you run this, the standard user accounts may no longer appear on the login screen when you restart your computer or try to switch users.

 This occurs because standard user accounts are removed from the Users group when you reset Windows security settings.

 To add the affected user’s accounts back to the Users group, follow these steps.